Martin Lake Power Plant: History

 Martin Lake receives its energy from nearby lignite mines and coal from the Powder River Basin in Wyoming.
-Martin Lake used to receive lignite from Oak Hill Mine in nearby Rusk and Panola Counties until its closure in December 2016.
+Martin Lake used to receive lignite from the Oak Hill and Beckville Mines in nearby Rusk and Panola Counties until their closures.

 One of Martin Lake's units was idled in September 2013 due to low electricity prices.
 The unit was restarted in March 2014 as electricity prices rose during the 2014 North American cold wave.

 Incidents

 In February 2017, a contractor died in an accident at the site.